bddupre92/Neurobook_BME_UND/Chapter 3/Lab 1/readme.md

 # Brain MRI Age Classification using Deep Learning

 This project demonstrates how to classify brain MRI images into different age groups using deep learning.
 It utilizes the ResNet50 model pre-trained on ImageNet for transfer learning.
 The project is structured to preprocess MRI data, train the model, evaluate its performance, and visualize the model's behavior using occlusion sensitivity maps.
+This is a Python recreation of the Matlab model linked and cited below.

 ## Project structure